flschr/plugin-faviconique-advanced/README.md

 <h1><img src="https://raw.githubusercontent.com/svendahlstrand/plugin-faviconique/main/docs/faviconique.png" width="48" height="48" alt="" align="left">&nbsp;Faviconique</h1>

 Give your blog a personal touch with a custom favicon.
-Choose a solid background color and/or an emoji to represent your blog as a favicon.
 [See it in action on Sven's blog](https://dahlstrand.net/).

 ![](https://raw.githubusercontent.com/svendahlstrand/plugin-faviconique/main/docs/favicon-examples.png)

+> Choose a solid background color and/or an emoji to represent your blog as a favicon.

 To get updates on this plug-in, [follow @sod on Micro.blog](https://micro.blog/sod).